epam/ai-dial/docs/user-guide.md

 1. Chat user sends a publication request for the selected resource(s) (conversation, prompt).
 2. Admin receives the publication request, reviews it and either approves or declines.
 3. In case the publication request has been approved, the published resource becomes available for the target audience in the Organization section in the chat application.
+If the published resource includes attachments, they will be available in the Organization section in the [Attachments Manager](#attachments-manager).
 4. Resource owner can unpublish the published resource.

 > Refer to [Conversations](#publish) and [Prompts](#publish-1) to view a step-by-step instructions.